The video explains the basics of the Swiss education system. The settings allow you to display subtitles in Arabic, Italian, Persian or Tigrinya.

 • Regulated and non-regulated professional activities

-More information here (available only in German, French or Italian).
 If you are interested in a non-regulated professional activity, you can request to obtain a recommendation of recognition from Swiss ENIC.

 S